 Application binary interface.

-It’s a specification which defines the portability requirements of applications in binary form across different platforms.
+It’s a specification that defines the portability requirements of applications in binary form across different platforms.

 Q-3.
 What’s the difference between verification and validation?